Forced labor in California: Spanish California

-Pre-European contact, the estimated population of Indigenous persons native to California varies with accounts ranging from 300,000 to nearly one million.
+Pre-European contact, the estimated population of Indigenous people in present day California varies with accounts ranging from 300,000 to nearly one million.
 Spaniards first arrived in California when explorer Juan Rodriguez Cabrillo landed in San Diego Bay in 1542, however, the Spanish didn't successfully settle the region until 1769 when Padre Junípero Serra founded the first Spanish mission, el Misión San Diego de Alcalá, located in modern-day San Diego.

 While Native Californians were treated with differing levels of respect from the padres who oversaw them, many of the Spanish soldiers in the area at the time, saw them solely as manpower to be exploited.
-These soldiers would often force the Native Californians to perform most of the manual labor needed in their fortresses and would hunt down any natives who refused or tried to escape.
+These soldiers would often force the Native Californians to perform most of the manual labor needed in their fortresses and would hunt down any Native people who refused or tried to escape.
 These fortresses consisted of four military installations, primarily in place to reinforce Spanish claims to Alta California.
 They were known as el Presidio Real de San Carlos de Monterey, el Presidio Real de San Diego, el Presidio Real de San Francisco, and el Presidio Real de Santa Bárbara.
-The soldiers occupying these fortresses would treat the natives poorly, often raping the native women of the villages.
+The soldiers occupying these fortresses would treat the Native people poorly, often raping the Native women of the villages.

-Due to the conditions that the natives were forced into, there were several recorded uprisings where Native Californians resisted Spanish rule.
+Due to the conditions that the Native people were forced into, there were several recorded uprisings where Native Californians resisted Spanish rule.
 One of the earliest instances of these uprisings was the attack on Mission San Diego de Alcalá on November 4, 1775.
 The Tipai-Ipai organized around 800 Native Californians from nine different villages to destroy the mission, killing three Spaniards in the process.
 The Tipai-Ipai were successful in their goal, burning the original mission down prior to the reconstruction of it in 1769.
 Despite this instance, not every Native Californian uprising was violent.
-An example of this can be seen in September 1795, when over two hundred natives deserted San Francisco in droves, citing their poor treatment at the hands of Spanish soldiers and priests as their reason for abandoning the area.
+An example of this can be seen in September 1795, when over two hundred Native people deserted San Francisco in droves, citing their poor treatment at the hands of Spanish soldiers and priests as their reason for abandoning the area.
 Regardless of the nature of the uprisings conducted by Native Californians, they were met with harsh punishments at the hands of the Spanish.
-Even natives who conducted nonviolent forms of resistance such as deserting missions were punished by being hunted down and forced to return to where they were attempting to flee from.
+Even Native people who conducted nonviolent forms of resistance such as deserting missions were punished by being hunted down and forced to return to where they were attempting to flee from.
 Other punishments for instances of resistance include execution or imprisonment while subjected to harsh labor.